Tessil/ordered-map/README.md

 ### Key features

-- Header-only library, just add the project to your include path and you are ready to go.
+- Header-only library, just add the [include](include/) directory to your include path and you are ready to go.
+If you use CMake, you can also use the `tsl::ordered_map` exported target from the [CMakeLists.txt](CMakeLists.txt).
 - Values are stored in the same order as the insertion order.
 The library provides a direct access to the underlying structure which stores the values.
 - O(1) average time complexity for lookups with performances similar to `std::unordered_map` but with faster insertions and reduced memory usage (see [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for details).
 - Provide random access iterators and also reverse iterators.